-Jessica Treadway's novel Lacy Eye will be published by Grand Central Publishing/Hachette Book Group in the spring of 2015.
-Her last book, Please Come Back To Me, is a collection of short stories published by the University of Georgia Press in September 2010 as winner of the Flannery O'Connor Prize for Short Fiction.
+Jessica Treadway's novel Lacy Eye will be published by Grand Central Publishing/Hachette Book Group in March 2015.
+Her last book, Please Come Back To Me, is a collection of short stories published by the University of Georgia Press in 2010 as winner of the Flannery O'Connor Prize for Short Fiction.

 Treadway's previous books are Absent Without Leave, a collection of stories (Delphinium Books/Simon & Schuster, 1992), and And Give You Peace, a novel (Graywolf Press, 2001).
 Her fiction has been published in The Atlantic, Ploughshares, The Hudson Review, Glimmer Train, AGNI, Five Points, and other journals, and has been cited multiple times in The Best American Short Stories annual anthology.

 A native of Albany, New York, she received her bachelor’s degree from the State University of New York at Albany before working as a news and feature reporter for United Press International.
 After moving to Boston to study for her master’s degree in the creative writing program at Boston University, she held a fellowship at the Bunting Institute of Radcliffe College and taught at Tufts University before joining the faculty at Emerson College in Boston, where she is a professor in the Department of Writing, Literature, and Publishing.